LeopardCheetah/diff-eq-notes/readme.md

 who knows.

-hopefully i'll end up doing ~20-40% of the problems in the book

-note that not everything may be correct :P
+Most exercises will not be done; only ~20-40% of all exercises will probably be done.
+Note also that not everything written here may be correct :|